 Catwalk Mezzanines

-These are installed in warehouses to increase the capacity of tall racks.
-The existing shelves serve as support for the mezzanine frame, while support columns may be added to increase stability between the shelves.
+These are installed in warehouses to enhance the capacity of tall racks.
+The current shelves act as a foundation for the mezzanine structure, and additional support columns can be added to bolster stability between the shelves.

 Installation of Mezzanines